HaxeFlixel/flixel-docs/documentation/00_getting_started/00-getting-started.html.md

 ----

-Time to complete this installation is close to 20 minutes.
-(depending on the speed of your Internet connection for downloading the components)
+Time to complete this installation is close to 20 minutes (depending on the speed of your Internet connection for downloading the components).

 If you require some help:

 - Ask a question in the [community forums](/forum);
-- Join the irc channel [#haxeflixel](irc://chat.freenode.net/#haxeflixel) on freenode.
+- Join the IRC channel [#haxeflixel](irc://chat.freenode.net/#haxeflixel) on freenode.

 ----

-This guide is an open and community effort if you think you can help us improve it, please submit a pull request on [GitHub](https://github.com/HaxeFlixel/haxeflixel.com).
-Doing so is made easier from the direct github edit link on the top right hand side of each page.
+This guide is an open and community effort - if you think you can help us improve it, please submit a pull request on [GitHub](https://github.com/HaxeFlixel/haxeflixel.com).
+Doing so is made easier from the direct GitHub edit link on the top right hand side of each page.